pennhanlee/tp/docs/DeveloperGuide.md

     * 1a1. bookmark returns an error message.

-    Use case resumes at step 1.
+    Use case ends.

 * 1b.
 The note index provided is invalid.

     * 1b1. bookmark returns an error message.

-    Use case resumes at step 1.
+    Use case ends.

 **Use Case: UC11 - Sorting the book list**